Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

     $14.29 --> Sports
     $12.03 --> Strategy

-Above view is okay, but it's not great for comparing via visualizations.
+The above print out is simple, but it can be made better with visualizations.
 Let's spice it up, and turn it into a dataframe instead.
 Once we do that, we can actually view everything as a simple bar chart.

 ```python
 # create an empty dataframe with our two columns we want to use as x and y.